packgenome/PackGenome-Artifacts/README.md

 - **LPD1: inaccessible packer dataset**

-   It contains non-malicious packed programs that can be linked to inaccessible packers.
+   It contains non-malicious packed programs that can be linked to five inaccessible packers.

 - **NPD: non-packed samples dataset**